 Girl Scout Programs

 Are you looking to earn your Pets Badge?
 Or your Daisy Petals?
-The ARLGP now offers to a 2 hour workshop that will include a tour of the shelter as well as hands on activities to talk about animal needs and animal welfare issues.
+The ARLGP now offers a 2-hour workshop that will include a tour of the shelter as well as hands-on activities to talk about animal needs and animal welfare issues.
 After this 2 hour workshop, you will have completed all aspects needed to complete your Girl Scout Badge.
 Learn more about our scout programming.

 Unleashed Vacation Camps

 The ARLGP offers day camps during the December, February and April school vacation weeks as well as school holidays.
 Designed for grades K-2, 3-5, and 6-8, day camps give students an in-shelter experience with age-appropriate programming and activities.
 Learn more and register for school vacation/holiday camps.

 Unleashed Summer Camp is the purr-fect way for your animal lover to spend the summer.

 Parents: Sign up to receive e-newsletters and notifications about humane education programming!